startae/hagrid/README.md

 Features:

- - Uses the new flexbox-syntax where possible, falls back to a solid `display: inline-block` based grid
+ - Uses the new flexbox-syntax where possible, falls back to a solid `display: inline-block`-based grid
  - Fully customizable, including the ability to choose a namespace for grid-classes
  - Mobile first & responsive if needed
  - Can be used with silent classes & extends to minimize code-bloat
+ - Small footprint and encapsulated (no variable-bleed)

 ## Installation